MikeChurvis/FlexDentalDemo/README.md

 # Flex Dental Demo

 This is the codebase for my pre-interview demonstration for Flex Dental.
 On its surface, it's a simple To-Do app.
-Behind the scenes, it's much more.
+Behind the scenes, it's a demonstration.

+## Parts

 There are three parts:

-1. An EmberJS version of the app.
+1. A To-Do list app written in Ember.
-2. A suite of Playwright tests that cover the Ember app's behavior end-to-end.
+2. A suite of E2E Playwright tests that cover the Ember app's behavior.
-3. A React app built against those same exact Playwright tests using TDD.
+3. A React app built with TDD against those same exact Playwright tests.